-Amounts transferred from the Rate Stabilization Fund to the Revenue Fund are included as Revenues for coverage purposes in the year of such transfer up to an amount equal to .1 times Required Debt Service Fund Deposits for such year.
+Represents the payments received by the Authority from replacement swap agreements and paid by the Authority as termination payments in connection with the LBH swap transactions in Fiscal Year 2009.
+Amounts transferred from the Rate Stabilization Fund to the Revenue Fund are included as Revenues for coverage purposes in the year of such transfer up to an amount equal to 0.1 times Required Debt Service Fund Deposits for such year.
 Consistent with this treatment, in calculating coverage for a fiscal year, moneys transferred to the Rate Stabilization Fund are not included as Revenues.

-Fiscal Year 2004 does not include \$15.8 million of escrow deposits to pay debt maturing in future years.
+Commonwealth Obligations are paid after debt service on Bonds and are, therefore, excluded from Operating Expenses in calculating coverage 3 calculating coverage.
 Fiscal Year 2006 includes \$17.2 million of deposits to pay debt service for the 1990 Series A Capital Appreciation Bond.
 Fiscal Year 2007 includes \$42.7 million of escrow deposits to pay debt maturing in future years.
+5

-A divided by C.

-A divided by the sum of C and D.
+A divided by C. A divided by the sum of C and D. 7

-B divided by C.
+B divided by C. 8

-B divided by sum of C and D.

-The CORE Fund is required to be funded at the end of each fiscal year in the amount of at least 10% of the Required Debt Service Fund Deposits for all Bonds Outstanding as of the beginning of such fiscal year.
+B divided by sum of C and D. The CORE Fund is required to be funded at the end of each fiscal year in the amount of at least 10% of the Required Debt Service Fund Deposits for all Bonds Outstanding as of the beginning of such fiscal year.